 B. Fills, for riverbed enhancement, shall be designed, constructed, and maintained to prevent, minimize and control all material movement, erosion, and sedimentation from the affected area.

 C. Shoreland fill shall support native vegetation and be replanted to blend with the surrounding environment.
+Fill should be authorized only in conjunction with an approved project.
+Speculative fill is prohibited.

 D. Fills may be allowed only when it can be demonstrated that the proposed action will not: